-Patients diagnosed with DIPG on average are approximately 6-7 years old.
-Roughly 150-300 patients are diagnosed with DIPG in the U.S. every year.
+Each year, roughly 4,000 children under the age of 15 are diagnosed with brain and spinal cancer.
+That’s 1 out of every 4 childhood cancers.
+Worse yet, often the survival prognosis is around 15-18 months.
+Roughly 150-300 patients are diagnosed with DIPG/DMG in the U.S. every year.
+Around 350 are diagnosed with medulloblastoma.
+Often these patients can be younger, with an average age of approximately 6-7 years old.
 Once diagnosed, patients are often given a treatment regimen of steroids, followed by radiation therapy.
-According to DIPG.org, “In almost all cases, after about 6 to 12 months [of treatment], the DIPG tumor starts to grow again.
+According to DIPG.org, “In almost all cases, after about 6 to 12 months [of treatment], DIPG/DMG tumors starts to grow again.
 Once the tumor has started to grow again, no further treatment has been shown to improve survival.”
 Unfortunately, the survival rate for DIPG is extremely low and at this time there is no cure.
-But we can change this by raising awareness and donations for this deadly disease.
+According to medulloblastoma.org, the median survival rate for medulloblastoma is 3 years, with 75% of these tumors occurring in children under the age of 10.
+But we can change this by raising awareness and donations for these deadly diseases.

 Currently, brain cancer research is significantly underfunded and the public remains unaware of the magnitude of this disease.
 The cure rate for most brain cancers is considerably lower than that for many other types of cancer.
 Brain tumors are the most common cancer and the leading cause of cancer-related death in the pediatric population, and they are the most common solid tumor in children – accounting for 25% of all childhood cancers.
-DIPGs represent approximately 75-80% of all childhood brainstem tumors, making them the most common brainstem tumor in children.
 Of all pediatric brain cancers, DIPG has one of the lowest 5-year survival rates at just a meager 2%, which is only a slight increase from the previously reported 1% due to recent advances in research and in diagnosis.
 The Cure Starts Now has helped to lead this effort through many ventures.

 The Cure Starts Now was founded with one goal in mind; discover the homerun cure to end all cancers, starting first and foremost with DIPG.
 Over the past 13 years, The Cure Starts Now has made significant and impactful strides toward achieving this objective.